 We are a fabless semiconductor company that designs, develops and markets systems solutions to enable connected home entertainment.
-Our technologies change the way high-definition television-quality video, or HD video, and standard-definition television-quality video, or SD video, and other multimedia content such as movies, music and photos are brought into and delivered throughout the home.
+Our technologies change the way HD video, SD video and other multimedia content such as movies, music and photos are brought into and delivered throughout the home.